Bit-Nation/BITNATION-Pangea-react/README.md

 ## Development Guidelines

-  We are following the [Airbnb Guidelines](https://github.com/airbnb/javascript) There is already a *.eslint.json* file containing the specifications, you just need to integrate on your favorite editor.
+  We are following the [Airbnb Guidelines](https://github.com/airbnb/javascript)

+  There is already a *.eslint.json* file containing the specifications, you just need to integrate it on your favorite editor.